Bioconductor/BiocAsia2020/docs/index.md

   - name: Lihua Julie Zhu
     inst: University of Massachusetts Medical School, USA
     url: https://profiles.umassmed.edu/display/129880
     blurb: "Lihua Julie Zhu is currently a professor and the head of Bioinformatics Core in the Department of Molecular, Cell and Cancer Biology (MCCB) of University of Massachusetts Medical School (UMMS).
+She has more than 110 publications including 15 in Nature series.
 Her group has developed a dozen Bioconductor packages with various utilities including peak annotation (ChIPpeakAnno), motif analysis and visualization (motifStack and dagLogo), ATAC-seq data evaluation (ATACseqQC), polyadenylation site identification (cleanUpdTSeq and InPAS), multi-omics data integration and visualization (trackViewer and geneNetworkBuilder), nucleolar-associated domain finder (NADfinder), and gRNA design and evaluation (CRISPRseek and GUIDEseq) for the CRISPR genome editing system."
   - name: Kai Ye
     inst: Xi'an Jiaotong University, China
     url: http://gr.xjtu.edu.cn/web/kaiye